 Like other cybersecurity professions, cybersecurity engineers often perform various job duties depending on the size of the company or organization, the profession or industry of the company or organization, and the size of the IT or security team.
 The info below is designed to give a general overview of the profession.

 Four steps to becoming a security engineer

 - Education: The next step is aligning an educational roadmap to career interests and ambitions.
-Often highly technical occupations such as engineering require at least a bachelor’s degree either in cybersecurity or a closely related field such as mathematics, computer science, or information management.
+Often highly technical occupations such as engineering require at least a bachelor’s degree either in cybersecurity or a closely related field such as mathematics, computer science with a cybersecurity emphasis, or information management.
 Career tracks that are more senior or management-oriented might require a master’s or Ph.D. in security engineering or extensive work experience.

 - Certification: The cybersecurity field often requires applicants and employees to complete a professional certification in specialized fields within the broader industry.